-- Do not open the LMD housing for any reason. - Contact a Novanta IMS service representative if the product exhibits unexplained erratic or incorrect operation.
+- Do not open the LMD housing for any reason. - Contact an IMS Applications Engineer if the product exhibits unexplained erratic or incorrect operation.

-Failure to follow these instructions can result in death or serious injury.
+Failure to follow these instructions can result in death, serious injury, or equipment damage.

 The product may only be repaired by a certified customer service center.
 No warranty or liability is accepted for repairs made by unauthorized persons.